Published by Blue Grid Media • Updated for 2026 • 19 min read

 Why LSA Lead Disputes Matter More Than You Think

-The math is straightforward.
-If you spend $3,000 per month on Local Services Ads and 6 to 7 percent of your leads are invalid, you are leaving $180 to $210 per month on the table if you do not dispute them.
+Let us do some quick math.
+If you spend $3,000 per month on Local Services Ads and 6 to 7 percent of your leads are invalid, you are leaving $180 to $210 per month on the table by not disputing them.
 Over a year, that is $2,160 to $2,520 in charges for leads that should never have cost you a cent.

 For larger accounts spending $5,000 to $10,000 monthly, the number climbs to $3,600 to $8,400 per year.
 That is not a rounding error.
 That is a technician's salary.
 That is a new van payment.
-That is a full quarter's worth of marketing budget for a smaller operation.
+For a smaller operation, that could be a full quarter of marketing budget just.. gone.

-But the money recovery is only half the story.
+But here is the thing most people miss.
+The money recovery is only half the story.
 How you interact with the lead rating system directly influences the quality of leads Google sends you going forward.
-Rating every lead — good and bad — trains Google's AI to understand what a good lead looks like for your specific business.
-Skip this step, and the algorithm has less data to work with.
-You keep getting the same mix of junk and quality leads with no improvement over time.
+Rating every lead, both good and bad, trains Google's AI to understand what a good match looks like for your specific business.
+Pairing this with a strong review collection strategy compounds the effect.
+Skip this step, and the algorithm has nothing to learn from.
+You keep getting the same mix of junk and quality leads with zero improvement over time.

 How the Old Dispute System Used to Work

-Before July 2024, Google LSA had a straightforward manual dispute process.
+Before July 2024, Google LSA had a pretty straightforward manual dispute process.
 You would go into your LSA dashboard, find a lead you believed was invalid, click the "Dispute" button, select a reason, and submit it for review.
-A human team at Google would review the call recording, assess whether the lead met the criteria for a refund, and either approve or deny the dispute.
+An actual human at Google would listen to the call recording, assess whether the lead met the criteria for a refund, and either approve or deny the dispute.
+Simple enough, right?

 The old system had clear categories you could dispute under:

-Approval rates under the manual system were generally favorable.
+Approval rates under the manual system were solid.
 Managed dispute services reported approval rates as high as 97 percent when disputes were filed correctly and promptly.
-The system worked, but it required manual effort for every single lead, which is why most contractors simply never did it.
+The system worked, but it required manual effort for every single lead.
+And let us be honest, most contractors had better things to do than sit in a dashboard clicking dispute buttons all day.
+So most of them just.. did not.

 Google retired this system because it did not scale.
-The volume of disputes was growing as LSA expanded into more industries and markets, and the cost of human review on every submission became unsustainable.
-The replacement is faster for Google but requires a different approach from advertisers.
+The volume of disputes was growing as LSA expanded into more industries and markets, and having humans review every single submission got expensive fast.
+The replacement is faster for Google, but it requires a different approach from you.

 Old vs. New: How LSA Lead Disputes Changed